meilisearch/engine-team/resources/experimental-feature.md

 ## Quick definition of experimental feature

-An experimental feature is a feature present in the final Meilisearch binary, but that is not considered as stable: the API can break between 2 versions of Meilisearch.
+An experimental feature is a feature present in the final Meilisearch binary that is not considered stable.
+This means the API might become incompatible between two Meilisearch releases.

 Even if he feature is present in the Meilisearch binary, it will be not enabled by default: the users must activate it to use it consciously.